fangel/RelAlg.js/README.md

 #### Natural-join

-Natural-joins are currently not supported.
-When they are, the syntax for creating them will be the following:
+If you do not give a condition as an argument to the `Join` operator, it will be treated as a natural join.
+In other words, natural joins are created like this:

 	Relation1 Join Relation2